 Black-and-white hawk-eagle Facts

-- First of all, the distinctive name of the Black-and-white hawk-eagle serves as the common name of a visually remarkable avian species.
-However, this magnificent bird also bears the somewhat cumbersome scientific name of the Spizaetus melanoleucus.
+- The distinctive name of the Black-and-white hawk-eagle serves as the common name of a visually remarkable avian species.
+This magnificent bird also bears the somewhat cumbersome scientific name of the Spizaetus melanoleucus, however.

 - The noted French ornithologist Louis Jean Pierre Vieillot holds the distinction of many firsts.
 Among these is the fact that he represented the first scientist to officially describe the species.
-Further, this fortuitous action occurred in the year 1816.
+This fortuitous action further occurred in the year 1816.

 - Unfortunately, despite its numbers and range, a sad fact remains.
 In point of fact, researchers still know very little about certain aspects of the life of this bird.
-Further, this lack of information holds especially true in regards to its breeding habits.
+This lack of information holds especially true in regards to its breeding habits.

 - For the moment, the IUCN lists the Black-and-white hawk-eagle as Least Concern.
 This listing appears in its Red List of Threatened Species.
-However, that status could easily change in the near future, as conditions appear to be changing rapidly.
+That status, though, could easily change in the near future, as conditions appear to be changing rapidly.

 - For one thing, its population numbers currently appear to be diminishing.
-This situation also, lamentably, extends throughout the entirety its natural range.
-In addition, though, the effects of ongoing climate change likely form its greatest threat.
+This situation also lamentably extends throughout the entirety its natural range.
+Not surprisingly, the effects of ongoing climate change likely form its greatest threat.

 Black-and-white hawk-eagle Physical Description

 The gorgeous Black-and-white hawk-eagle merits attention for more than just its size.
-In point of fact, the bird ranks as a moderate-sized raptor.
-Further, like many related species, this animal displays a moderate degree of the physiological trait of sexual dimorphism.
+In point of fact, the bird ranks as an average-sized raptor.
+Like many related species, this animal displays a moderate degree of the physiological trait of sexual dimorphism.

 In the case of this particular creature, this characteristic manifests itself in the fact that some females attain a slightly larger average weight.
 The species as a whole develops respectable measurements.
-Firstly, adults reach an average body length of about 20 – 24 in (50 – 60 cm).
+Adults reach an average body length of about 20 – 24 in (50 – 60 cm).

-Secondly, a typical wingspan for both genders equates to roughly 46 in (117 cm).
-Thirdly, though weight remains where the genders differ slightly, overall averages remain approximately equal.
+A typical wingspan for both genders, furthermore, equates to roughly 46 in (117 cm).
+Weight, though, remains where the genders differ slightly, overall averages remain approximately equal.
 To be precise, a typical weight equals roughly 1.88 lb (0.85 kg).

 In terms of appearance, however, no gender-based differences appear.
 In point of fact, both sexes of the remarkable Black-and-white hawk-eagle remain virtually indistinguishable.
-Further, as the common name suggests, the basic color scheme is black and white.
+As the common name suggests, the basic color scheme appears as black and white.

-Additionally, this pattern of colors generally presents itself with the body, neck, and head being white in color.
-In addition, the wings display a dark black, along with a lone black spot on the top of the head.
+This pattern of colors, meanwhile, generally presents itself with the body, neck, and head being white in color.
+The wings of the magnificent bird display a dark black, along with a lone black spot on the top of the head.
 But the tail shows brown with dark gray.